-3. Combustion Blower
+3. Exhaust Blower

-The combustion blower is located on the right side of appliance and is designed to pull the exhaust from the appliance and push it out through the venting system.
+The exhaust blower is mounted on the right side of the appliance.
+The exhaust blower is designed to pull the exhaust from the appliance and push it out through the venting system.

 4. Feed System

 The feed system is located on the right side of the appliance and can be removed as an entire assembly.
 The assembly includes the feed motor, mounting bracket, bearing and feed spring (auger).
 The hollow feed spring (auger) pulls pellets up the feed tube from the hopper area and drops them down the feed chute into the firepot.